bxparks/AceSegment/README.md

 Note that the `value` is a fraction (0.0 - 1.0) represented in units of 1/256.
 In other words, 3 means (3/256) and 255 means (255/256).

-The global brightness is enabled only if the `numSubFields` of the `Renderer` was set to be `> 1`.
+The global brightness is enabled only if the `numSubFields` of the `SegmentDisplay` was set to be `> 1`.
 For example, if it was set to `16`, then each digit is rendered 16 times within a single field, but modulated using pulse width modulation to control the width of that signal.
 The given digit will be "on"